 Promotional items include products either branded with Columbia’s logo or non-branded without the logo that are given out as a promotion or sold for revenue.
 These items are generally purchased in bulk.
 Examples include trophies, t-shirts or other apparel, uniforms, banners, water bottles, drawstring bags, wristbands, pens, phone cases and accessories.
 Please note that what defines a promotional item is not the type of item but rather how it will be used.
 If you are unsure as to whether an item counts as a promotional product, please reach out to your adviser to discuss further.

 Columbia University is exempt from paying sales tax in certain states, including New York, due to its 501(c)(3) status.
-Please see the University sales tax policy for a complete list of these states.
+Please see the University sales tax policy for a complete list of these states and their tax exempt certificates.

-When you coordinate with a vendor to make a purchase, your group should ensure the vendor will accept Columbia University’s sales tax exemption certificate.
+When you coordinate with a vendor to make a purchase with University funds, your group should ensure the vendor will accept Columbia University’s sales tax exemption certificate.
 If a vendor does not wish to honor the exemption form, reach out to your adviser who will help your student group navigate the conversation or have the vendor contact Administration and Planning directly to validate the certificate.

 Most payment methods require your group to set up a payee as a vendor in our accounting system if the vendor has not previously done business with the University.
 To check if a vendor exists in our system, you can search the vendor's information.